SModelS/smodels/docs/manual/source/Installation.rst

  * jsonpatch>=1.25
  * jsonschema>=3.2.0

-Pytorch (>=1.6.0) is recomended as backend for pyhf, but not mandatory:
-if not available, SModelS will fall back to the default backend.
+For speed reasons, we moreover recommend pytorch>=1.6.0 as backend for pyhf.
+This is, however, optional: if pytorch is not available, SModelS will use the default backend.

 In addition, the :ref:`cross section computer <xsecCalc>` provided by :ref:`smodelsTools.py <smodelsTools>`
 requires: